 Don’t get me wrong: MDCL stock is still a speculative play.
 In the last three quarters, we’ve seen net income take a hit as the company expands.
 But so far, Wall Street likes what it sees.

 Before we get into the details for MariMed (OCTMKTS:MRMD), I’m going to be straightforward.
 Based on the technical performance of MRMD stock, this is an extremely speculative play.
-Since the start of this January’s session, Marimed shares are down more than 70%.
+Since the start of January’s session, Marimed shares are down more than 70%.
 That’s not just bad for marijuana stocks; it’s just plain awful.

 However, what attracts me as a contrarian to MariMed is its business.
 Like Innovative Industrial Properties, MariMed specializes in the administrative and operational properties of the cannabis industry.
 Called seed-to-sale, MRMD helps cannabis entrepreneurs at all stages of their business.
 Currently, the company manages 300,000 square feet of botanical facilities, helping to make the case for MRMD stock.